rust-lang/rust/text/0000-crt-link.md

 One important complication here is that `cfg` values in Rust may be defined multiple times, and this is the case with target features.
-When a `cfg` value is defined multiple times, Cargo will create a single environment variable with a comma-seperated list of values.
+When a `cfg` value is defined multiple times, Cargo will create a single environment variable with a comma-separated list of values.

 So for a target with the following features enabled